 3 out of 4 companies are receiving an increased number of email-based threats, according to a study conducted throughout 2021.

 Email-based threats can range from simple phishing attempts to sophisticated ransomware attacks that can cause serious downtime to firms.
-On average, the cost of a cyber attack on a business is $108,000.

 Email Security Case Study

 Here’s a hack at an accounting firm that we witnessed recently.

 This has been shared with the consent of the firm, with all identifying details redacted.

 - Hackers gained access to the firm owner’s email

 - The hackers then sent emails to the accounts department asking for an international payment to be processed

 - Not suspecting anything was wrong, the payment as put through and the firm was out by $55,000 by the time they realized what had happened